python/cpython/Doc/reference/toplevel_components.rst

    single: command line
    single: standard input

-Under Unix and Windows, a complete program can be passed to the interpreter in three forms: with the :option:`-c` *string* command line option, as a file passed as the first command line argument, or as standard input.
+A complete program can be passed to the interpreter in three forms: with the :option:`-c` *string* command line option, as a file passed as the first command line argument, or as standard input.
 If the file or standard input is a tty device, the interpreter enters interactive mode;